The-Wishlist-Co/getting-started/docs/article.md

 Key considerations for notifications:

 - **Product must exist for notifications to be triggered**<br> A customer can add products to their wishlist, even if the product isn't available in the product catalogue.
-However, the product must exist with attributes such as image, price and description.
-These attributes have to be sent to the marketing platform with the notification payload.
-Otherwise the notification won't trigger.
+However, the product must exist with attributes such as image, price and description in order for notifications to trigger, as these attributes have to be sent to the marketing platform with the notification payload.
 - **Stock-based notifications**<br>
-The inventory must be loaded and synchronised into The Wishlist.
+For these notifications, inventory must be loaded and synchronised into The Wishlist.
+- **Price-based notifications**<br>
 For price-based notifications, pricing must be loaded and synchronised into The Wishlist.
 - **Emarsys integrations**<br>
-The Wishlist sends all wishlist changes, with wishlist notifications managed in Emarsys.
+The Wishlist sends all wishlist changes to Emarsys, with wishlist notifications managed in and by Emarsys.
 - **Klaviyo**<br>
 Notifications are managed in The Wishlist.
-Retailers create **flows** in Klaviyo, and The Wishlist creates metrics that are used in the flows.
-The Wishlist then sends events and payloads to Klaviyo, triggering the appropriate flow.
+Retailers create **Flows** in Klaviyo, and The Wishlist creates metrics that are used in the Flows.
+The Wishlist then sends events and payloads to Klaviyo, triggering the appropriate Flow.
 - **DotDigital**<br>
 Notifications are managed in The Wishlist.
 Retailers register the template associated with the notification in the Store Owner Portal.
 When a notification is triggered, The Wishlist sends the payload, along with the appropriate template iD, to DotDigital.
 - **Email platform**<br>
 Retailers have the option of using The Wishlist's built-in email platform.
-Retailers create templates in the Store Owner Portal.
+Retailers create email templates direclty in the Store Owner Portal.

 ## Data types ##